TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 Because the notification uses a tag, even when it does fire, it replaces the previous one in place rather than stacking a pile of alerts.

-If one of the source Sentinels is itself broken (its uptime sensor was deleted, or it has gone unavailable), the companion sends a separate "Sentinel not working" notification, on its own tag, so it does not interfere with the main report.
+If one of the source Sentinels is itself broken (its uptime sensor was deleted, or it reports a setup error), the companion sends a separate "Sentinel not working" notification, on its own tag, so it does not interfere with the main report.
 A broken monitor never silences the healthy ones: the items on the working Sentinels are still reported in the same run.
+A source that has simply gone unavailable is held for a short debounce first, so a Home Assistant restart does not fire a false alarm; see "Riding Out a Restart" below.

+## Riding Out a Restart

+A source Sentinel goes unavailable for a minute or two every time Home Assistant restarts, as its template entity is unloaded and reloaded.
+Without a guard, the "Sentinel not working" alert would fire on every reboot, and a high-priority target would be woken by it overnight.

+So the unavailable case is debounced.
+A source is only reported as not working once it has stayed unavailable for at least the **broken-Sentinel debounce** (an Advanced input, default 240 seconds, four minutes).
+A normal restart recovers well inside that window and never fires; a source that is genuinely dead stays unavailable past it and is reported correctly.
+The default of 240 matches the startup grace the Sentinel sensors use and clears a normal restart with room to spare.
+Lower it if you want a faster broken-Sentinel alert and can accept a restart occasionally tripping it; raise it if an unstable system still trips it during reboots.
+A setup error, an `ok:false`, or a genuinely missing source is not debounced, since a reboot neither causes nor cures those, and is reported immediately.

+Optionally, you can point the **source refresh button** input at the same `input_button` your Sentinels use as their refresh button (one shared button refreshes a whole family).
+When a source reads unavailable, the companion presses it to make the sources re-evaluate at once, then waits for the state to recover before deciding, so a source that had only gone stale is confirmed healthy in seconds rather than waiting for its next scheduled scan.
+The wait ends the instant every source is healthy and is capped by the **source refresh timeout** (default 15 seconds), which only matters on a slow hub with a large mesh that needs longer to re-evaluate.
+The button is optional: left unset, nothing is pressed and the debounce alone handles restarts.

 ## The Daily Reminder